Blog Articles

 Precede Interval *: 7 days

-Interpretation: You can spot rising cost trends before they hit profitability.
+Interpretation: Sales team can spot rising cost trends before they hit profitability.
 The smooth average gives a more reliable operational benchmark for cost per order over time.

 4. Cumulative Sum: Cumulative Sales